 Access to the Sacraments

-Students have an opportunity to partake of daily Mass and reconciliation services.
-Father Joe Dygert holds Mass every morning, except Wednesday, at 7:05 in the chapel.
+Students have an opportunity to individually partake of daily Mass and reconciliation services.
+Father Joe Dygert holds Mass every morning at 7:00am in the chapel.
+The entire school attends Mass once a week in our gym.
+Reconciliation is provided to the entire student body twice a year (Advent, Lent).

-The ultimate goal of the St. Mary’s Theology Department is to challenge students to understand the traditions and teachings of the Catholic Church.
+The ultimate goal of the St. Mary’s Theology Department is to foster students' personal relationship with Jesus Christ.
+The teachers seek to challenge students to understand the traditions and teachings of the Catholic Church.
 Students commit to a growing relationship with God and others and lead a life of service in imitation of Jesus Christ.
 St. Mary’s students are rooted in prayers, nourished by the sacraments, and guided by Scripture.

 Each grade level has a retreat once a year.
 The retreat is designed and facilitated by the Campus Ministry Class.
 The current themes for the class retreats are as follows: